 Pre-req: MLSC.3210 Clinical Hematology, and MLSC.3230 Clinical Hematology Lab, and Applied Biomedical Sciences (ABS), and MLS option only.

 A study of the human hematopoietic system and its relationship to other organ systems.
 Discussions will include morphological and biochemical relationships of erythropoiesis and leukopoiesis in health and disease states.
 A study of the mechanics of blood coagulation as it relates to health and disease states will also be included.

-Pre-req: MLSC 2410 Clinical Lab Theory, and MLSC 2430 Clinical Lab Theory Lab, and Clinical Lab Sciences (BS).
+Pre-req: MLSC.2410 Clinical Lab Theory, and MLSC.2430 Clinical Lab Theory Lab, and Applied Biomedical Sciences (BS).

 This course is designed to emphasize current hematological and coagulation procedures used in today's clinical laboratory.
 The implications of these tests to diagnose, monitor and evaluate the various hematological disorders are also discussed.

 Co-req: MLSC.3210 Clinical Hematology, and Applied Biomedical Sciences (BS), and Medical Lab Science option.

 This course will constitute an in depth study of the hemostatic mechanism.
 Current research and case studies on the roles of vessel endothelium, platelet function, clotting procoagulants and fibrinolysis will be presented.
 Students will diagnose pathologic hemostatic states, such as hemorrhage or thrombophilia, due to deficiencies and impairments of these roles, including the impact of natural and acquired anticoagulants/inhibitors and anticoagulant therapy.